sgsharma/flask-docker/README.md

 # flask-docker
-A boilerplate for a Flask app with Docker and pytest
+A demo Flask app with:
+- Docker
+- Pytest
+- Logging